-(Equation 4) $$f(x) = \alpha \left(e^{\kappa (\cos(\mu - x) - 1)} \right) + \beta$$ where x is a vector of 360 channel responses. μ , κ , and β correspond to the center (i.e., mean), concentration (i.e., inverse of width) and baseline (i.e., vertical offset) of the function, respectively, and α corresponds to the amplitude of the function (i.e., vertical stretching/scaling).
-Fitting was performed using a combination of a gridsearch procedure and ordinary least squares regression.
+$$f(x) = \alpha \left(e^{\kappa (\cos(\mu - x) - 1)} \right) + \beta \tag{4}$$ where x is a vector of 360 channel responses. μ , κ , and β correspond to the center (i.e., mean), concentration (i.e., inverse of width), and baseline (i.e., vertical offset) of the function, respectively, and α corresponds to the amplitude of the function (i.e., vertical stretching/scaling).
+Fitting was performed using a combination of a grid search procedure and ordinary least squares regression.
 The response function (Equation 4) was defined by setting the μ parameter to 0 (reflecting our alignment across trials to a 0° centered channel) and the β parameter to 1.
-A range of plausible κ values was then defined (from 1-30 in increments of 0.1).
-For each κ value, a design matrix was then generated containing the response function and a constant term (i.e., a vector of 1s).
-Fitting the reconstructed feature tuning curves yielded estimates of α and β , the regression coefficients for the design matrix and constant terms respectively.
+A range of plausible κ values was then defined (from 1 to 30 in increments of 0.1).
+For each κ value, a design matrix was then generated containing the response function and a constant term (i.e., a vector of 1 sec).
+Fitting the reconstructed feature tuning curves yielded estimates of α and β , the regression coefficients for the design matrix and constant terms, respectively.
 The best fitting curve that minimized the sum of squared errors between response function and data was then selected.

 This procedure was repeated 10,000 times in total, yielding 10,000 bootstrapped estimates of amplitude, baseline, and concentration.
-To test the whether the amplitudes of the PMI and UMI representations were significantly above baseline levels, (one-tailed) p-values for the robustness of the PMI and UMI feature reconstructions were separately calculated in the Unbound and Bound conditions by assessing the percentage of bootstrapped iterations whose amplitude estimates were negative.
-In other words, statistical significance at an alpha level of 0.05 implies that at least 95% of resampled reconstructions have a positive amplitude (p{pos}).
+To test whether the amplitudes of the PMI and UMI representations were significantly above baseline levels, (one-tailed) p values for the robustness of the PMI and UMI feature reconstructions were separately calculated in the Unbound and Bound conditions by assessing the percentage of bootstrapped iterations whose amplitude estimates were negative.
+In other words, statistical significance at an alpha level of .05 implies that at least 95% of resampled reconstructions have a positive amplitude (p{pos}).

-In order to test whether feature reconstructions of PMIs were stronger than those of UMIs, we computed the difference between the bootstrapped amplitudes of the PMI and UMI reconstructions, forming a distribution of difference scores.
+To test whether feature reconstructions of PMIs were stronger than those of UMIs, we computed the difference between the bootstrapped amplitudes of the PMI and UMI reconstructions, forming a distribution of difference scores.
 We assessed the percentage of bootstrapped iterations whose amplitudes were negative.
-In other words, statistically significant differences (at p < 0.05) between the PMI and UMI conditions would indicate that 95% of the differences in the resampled amplitude estimates of the PMI and UMI reconstructions were positive (p{pos}).
+In other words, statistically significant differences (at p < .05) between the PMI and UMI conditions would indicate that 95% of the differences in the resampled amplitude estimates of the PMI and UMI reconstructions were positive $(p{\rm pos})$.
 The difference between the PMI and UMI reconstructions were separately calculated in the Unbound and Bound conditions.
 The same principle of statistical testing was applied to the baseline parameter.
-We were particularly interested in the attentional modulations of feature representations late in the delay period, namely in the time points 15 and 21 in response to priority cue 1 and priority cue 2, respectively.
-Therefore, the tests in the results sections are mainly focused on these time points (see figures 8 and 10).
-However, reconstructions of the entire time courses of the delay periods of both priority cues are presented in supplementary figures along with the statistics on the amplitude and baseline differences between PMI and UMI feature reconstructions.
+We were particularly interested in the attentional modulations of feature representations late in the delay period, namely, in time points 15 and 21 in response to Priority Cue 1 and Priority Cue 2, respectively.
+Therefore, the tests in the results sections are mainly focused on these time points (see Figure 6).
+However, reconstructions of the entire time courses of the delay periods of both priority cues are presented in Figures 14 and 15, along with the statistics on the amplitude and baseline differences between PMI and UMI feature reconstructions.